 \section{Design of the RIS Phase Shifts}

-{In this section, we optimize the phase shifts of the RIS to maximize the achievable rate derived in Theorem \ref{theorem2} and Theorem \ref{theorem4}.} Since the derived ergodic rate depends only on statistical CSI, we do not need to update the phase shifts design of the RIS until the long-term CSI varies, which results in a much lower update frequency compared with conventional designs based on instantaneous CSI {in the sub-6 GHz bands}.
-Therefore, the proposed optimization criterion has a reduced computational complexity.
+In this section, we optimize the phase shifts of the RIS to maximize the achievable rate derived in Theorem \ref{theorem2} and Theorem \ref{theorem4}.
+Since the derived ergodic rate depends only on statistical CSI, we need to update the phase shifts of the RIS according to the time variations of the long-term CSI.
+This results in less frequent updates of the RIS phase shifts especially in the sub-6 GHz frequency range, which, in turn, reduces the channel acquisition overhead and the computational complexity.